themiyan/COSPAR_JWST_UVIT_CHRIST/README.md

 # COSPAR_JWST_UVIT_CHRIST
-JWST and UVIT workshop material workshop organised by COSPAR and CHRIST University.
+JWST and UVIT workshop material organised by COSPAR and CHRIST University.